 Art 445a and 446b, Advanced Sculpture.
-3 credits each term.
 This course provides the opportunity for a program of self-directed work in sculpture.
 Group discussion of student projects, and readings, slides, and video that address current art practice, are core to this class.
 Regular individual and group critiques monitor the progress of each independent project.
 Enrollment limited to twelve.
 Materials fee: \$75.
 Prerequisite: one term of intermediate-level sculpture or equivalent, or permission of instructor.
-Jessica Stockholder, Rachel Harrison.
+Jessica Stockholder.